João Magno

-João Victo Magno de Souza Machado (born 15 February 1997), known as João Magno, is a Brazilian professional footballer who plays as a forward.
+João Victo Magno de Souza Machado (born 15 February 1997), known as João Magno, is a Brazilian professional footballer who plays as a forward for Thai League 1 club BG Pathum United.

 Club career

 Born in Nanuque, Minas Gerais, João Magno played for the youth sides of Artsul, being later loaned to Boavista (where he also played two matches with the first team in the Série D) and Palmeiras.
 In 2017, after a loan deal with Serranense, he signed a permanent deal with Grêmio Anápolis.

 João Magno served a loan deal at Jataiense before playing for Grêmio Anápolis in the 2018 Campeonato Goiano, and was announced at Portuguese side S.C.
 Braga B on 3 July 2018.
 The following 4 January, after featuring rarely, he moved to Real Massamá also in a temporary deal.

 Back to Brazil in June 2019, João Magno joined Anápolis on loan for the year's Campeonato Goiano Segunda Divisão.
 He returned to his parent club on 17 November, but rejoined Anápolis on 9 December, again on loan.

 In July 2020, still owned by Grêmio Anápolis, João Magno returned to Portugal and Real, after agreeing to a new one-year loan deal.
 He moved to Canelas 2010 in the same country roughly one year later, and scored nine goals for the side during the 2021–22 Liga 3.

 On 28 June 2022, João Magno signed a two-year contract with Primeira Liga side Paços de Ferreira, but rescinded his link with the club exactly one month later.
 On 3 August, he signed for F91 Dudelange in the Luxembourg National Division, and scored a career-best 17 goals during the season.

 On 6 July 2023, João Magno was announced at Goiás in the Campeonato Brasileiro Série A. He made his debut for the club three days later, coming on as half-time substitute for Zé Ricardo and scoring his team's third in a 4–3 away loss against Santos.